Join our Young People’s Advisory Group

 You don’t need any specialist knowledge in health or research.

-WHO: Young people 8 to 18 years who want to make research better for children and young people
+WHO: Young people aged from 8 to 17 years who want to make research better for children and young people

-WHEN: Every 1-2 months usually on a Saturday morning either in the Royal Alexandra Children’s Hospital, Eastern Road, Brighton, BN2 5BE or Online
+WHEN: Every 1-2 months usually on a Saturday morning either in Brighton or Online.

 WHY: To advise people like doctors, nurses and therapists on new research ideas.
 Together, we come up with new ways to make research better